NidaSardar/Webmaps-with-Python-and-Folium/README.md

         heroku git : remote --app app_name
         git push heroku master

-9. To see your live applicatio, run
+9. To see your live application, run

         heroku open.
     It will redirect you to your live webiste.